ILLUSIONS & IMPOSSIBLE FIGURES

 optical illusion

-A picture or figure that deceives or confuses the eye and/or brain.
+An optical illusion is a picture or a figure that deceives or confuses the eye and/or brain.
 Categorization of optical illusions is difficult because several underlying mechanisms may contribute to an effect, or the cause of the illusions may not be completely understood.
 See individual entries in the table below for details.
 See also anamorphosis.

 distortion illusion Fraser spiral